 Suspends from the ceiling to reduce reverberation in large open spaces.
 Available in a range of sizes and finishes.

-CLIENT: “So Matt, how do I actually go about blocking sound through a wall or ceiling or anything else?”
+CLIENT: “So, how do I actually go about blocking sound through a wall or ceiling or anything else?”
 That, unfortunately is a much bigger discussion.
-It takes mass, or weight, and layers of it that are mechanically disengaged from one another, and sealed up tight 100% with caulk and putties, and…etc. I actually have a previous blog entry that I wrote on the subject.
+It takes mass, or weight, and layers of it that are mechanically disengaged from one another, and sealed up tight 100% with caulk and putties, and…etc. There is also a previous blog entry on the subject.

 Mass loaded sound barriers are roll goods used to add density to wall, floor and ceiling assemblies or wrap pipes or ducts to block sound.